Digital Health Validator Programme

 Who’s it for?

 Start-ups in digital health.
 We are looking for new technologies or processes that promote healthy living, support active ageing & improve health care systems.
-Teams must consist of minimum 2 people and maximum 4.
+Teams must consist of a minimum 2 people.
 Due to the short nature of the programme, projects requiring clinical validation will not be considered.

 Why do it?